soniacweb/potterworld/README.md

 ## Rendering

-For the `HOUSE HISTORY` and `SPELLS` page, the JSON api response we erre getting back was an object in an array- therefore we needed to add [0] to the dot notation first to access the data from the object and render is successfully:
+For the `HOUSE HISTORY` and `SPELLS` page, the JSON api response we were receiving back was an object in an array- therefore we needed to add [0] to the dot notation first to access the data from the object and render is successfully.
+The below is an excerpt of this:

 ```
  <p className="house title">School: {this.state.househistory[0].school}</p>